-- [53] The CARB considered all of the evidence and argument on this issue. - [54] The CARB accepts the City's position that the correct method for calculating the cap rate for properties that have sold prior to the valuation date must use the "typical" rents for the

-- subject for the valuation year.
+- [54] The CARB considered all of the evidence and argument on this issue. - [55] The CARB accepts the City's position that the correct method for calculating the cap rate for properties that have sold prior to the valuation date must use the "typical" rents for the subject for the valuation year.
 As well the "actual" sales price must be time adjusted to adequately reflect the value at the valuation date.
-This is accepted assessment methodology. - [55] The Complainant argued that this method of calculation was not appropriate in certain circumstances (for instance where there are very low rental rates).
+This is accepted assessment methodology. - [56] The Complainant argued that this method of calculation was not appropriate in certain circumstances (for instance where there are very low rental rates).
 The Complainant did not offer a suitable alternative method of valuation other than using the actual data.
 The CARB concluded that the adjustments used by the City were necessary in order to "standardize" the values to a particular date (the valuation date), and allow an apples to apples comparison.
-Accordingly, the use of "straight sales data" was not given much weight. - [56] As additional support for this position, the CARB noted the examples (R1 pgs.
-21 -22) where two third party data providers showed different data for the same sale, thereby further demonstrating the unreliability of the unadjusted cap rate analysis. - [57] In addition, the CARB noted that the third party data (Ex.
+Accordingly, the use of "straight sales data" was not given much weight. - [57] In addition, the CARB noted that the third Party data (Ex.
 R1, pgs.
-43 61) generally supported the City rate. - [58] Accordingly, the CARB makes the decision as noted above.
+54 58) generally supported the City rate. - [58] Accordingly, the CARB makes the decision as noted above.